cnc4me/blog.cnc4me.org/_posts/matsuura-cell-manager-excel-automation.md

  1. The Cell Manager runs Windows XP with 2GB of ram.
  2. Per management, I am not allowed to install anything.

 So my ideas started with a batch script since I know that is available on all windows.
-I did check for powershell first, but no luck.
+I did check for PowerShell first, but no luck.
 It seemed like doing csv/text processing in `cmd.exe` would be a chore so I quickly moved on.
 I found out that you can automate Excel with macros, and also, Visual Basic!!
 This is perfect, if we can just use Excel, the tool we already have, then we are gold.
 I've never wrote VisualBasic but I love to learn, so lets go.

 After a few hours of trial and error, I learned enough to create the following script, which automates the comparison of the two csv files.
 Lucky for me there was a complete example on Microsoft's website that I copied.
 The first version only compared one machine, but I was able to open both machine files, and our Master Tool List for a complete tool listing.